SidewardsBanana/ITE-140/Python4Excel/Notes/ORM & SQLAlchemy.md

 ***SQLAlchemy*** was released February 14, 2006

-The Latest Release Was September 6, 2022 and The Version Is 1.4.41
+The Latest Release of ***SQLAlchemy*** Was January 18, 2023 and The Version Is 2.0 Last Updated January 19, 2023